MonikaSzucs/comp-2825-computer-architecture-organization/class-1/README.md

-as you go up in level it does  k * (n/m) r = the level in question k = time in seconds for the program to run at level 1 m = the number of lower level language isntructions required to do the same work as one higher level instruction n the number of interpreter instructions required to transform each Highlevel language isntruction (into the equivalent set of lower level instructions)
+as you go up in level it does  k * (n/m) r = the level in question k = time in seconds for the program to run at level 1 m = the number of lower level language instructions required to do the same work as one higher level instruction n the number of interpreter instructions required to transform each Highlevel language instruction (into the equivalent set of lower level instructions)

 Let m = 3
 Let n = 4